 Why Does GA4 Show Fractional Conversion Numbers?

-Data-driven attribution splits credit across multiple touchpoints.
+GA4 shows fractional conversion numbers because Data-Driven Attribution splits credit across multiple touchpoints in the customer journey.
 That 0.45 means the channel deserved partial credit for the conversion, with the remaining 55% attributed to other channels in the customer journey.
-These fractional numbers reflect Google's machine learning assessment of each touchpoint's statistical contribution to the final conversion.
+These fractional numbers reflect Google's calculations using Shapley values across observed conversion paths to assess each touchpoint's statistical contribution to the final conversion.

 Can I Make GA4 Attribution Match Universal Analytics?

-Partially.
-You can change your Key Events to use Last-Click attribution (Admin > Data Settings > Attribution Settings), but Users will still show First-Click and Sessions will still show Last-Click.
+GA4 attribution can partially match Universal Analytics by changing your Key Events to use Last-Click attribution (Admin > Data Settings > Attribution Settings), but Users will still show First-Click and Sessions will still show Last-Click.
 The three-model system is baked into GA4's architecture.
 Universal Analytics used session-based last-click attribution across all reports, while GA4's event-based architecture requires multiple attribution approaches.

 How Do I Check Which Attribution Model My Key Events Use?

-Check Admin > Data Settings > Attribution Settings to see your "Reporting Attribution Model."
-This only affects Key Events and Revenue columns.
-Users and Sessions dimensions have fixed attribution models regardless of this setting.
+Your Key Events attribution model is found at Admin > Data Settings > Attribution Settings under "Reporting Attribution Model."
+This setting only affects Key Events and Revenue columns-Users and Sessions dimensions have fixed attribution models regardless of this setting.
 The Reporting Attribution Model determines how conversion credit is distributed in your conversion reports and revenue calculations.

 What's the Difference Between GA4's Three Attribution Scopes?

-Session attribution uses Last-Click (Non-Direct) to show which channel started each individual session.
-User attribution uses First-Click to show which channel first acquired each user.
-Event attribution uses your chosen model (default: Data-Driven) to show which channels contributed to conversions.
+GA4's three attribution scopes serve different measurement purposes: Session attribution uses Last-Click (Non-Direct) to show which channel started each individual session, User attribution uses First-Click to show which channel first acquired each user, and Event attribution uses your chosen model (default: Data-Driven) to show which channels contributed to conversions.
 Each scope answers a different business question about customer behaviour.

 About the Author